 Inside, meanwhile, I found a collection of Chu bronze pieces and other ancient artwork depicting the Phoenix.
 They included jade carvings as well as ancient eaves tiles.
 Eaves tiles first emerged thousands of years ago during the Zhou dynasty as a way to decorate the ends of rafters.

-Unfortunately, the museum completely lacked any English signage.
+The museum, unfortunately, completely lacked any English signage.
 Thankfully, though, I’d already seen a fair amount of Chu artwork at the Hunan Provincial Museum in Changsha, so I at least had some idea of what I was looking at.

 Also on display along the museum walls were a group of four circular tiles representing the ‘Four Celestial Animals’ of Chinese mythology.
 The animals represent different seasons, colors and Taoist elements.
 They include the tiger, tortoise (with a snake), dragon and bird.
 Contrary to popular belief, however, this bird is not actually a Phoenix, but a similar-looking bird called a ‘Suzaku.’